AlgyJr/ios_guides/Swift-Basics.md

 let ben = User(name: "Ben Sandofsky", occupation:"Engineer")
 ```

+As with Objective-C, structs are passed by value, classes are passed by reference.

 Unlike a class, when a struct is declared with `let`, all of its properties are immutable.

-As with Objective-C, structs are passed by value, classes are passed by reference.

 ## Enum

-Like structs, Enums are more powerful than their C equivalents.
+Like structs, Swift enums are more powerful than their C equivalents.
 See [[Intermediate Swift|Swift Intermediate]].

 ```
 enum Color: Int {